Omeljan Pritsak: Main interests

-Pritsak was a medievalist who specialized in the use of oriental, especially Turkic, sources for the history of Kyivan Rus', early modern Ukraine, and the European Steppe region.
-He was also a student of Old Norse and was familiar with Scandinavian sources for the history of Kyivan Rus'.
+Pritsak was a medievalist who specialized in the use of oriental, especially Turkic, sources for the history of Kievan Rus', early modern Ukraine, and the European Steppe region.
+He was also a student of Old Norse and was familiar with Scandinavian sources for the history of Kievan Rus'.
 His magnum opus, The Origin of Rus, only one volume of which has appeared in English (1981), inclines toward, but does not totally adopt, a Normanist interpretation of Rus' origins.
-He saw Kyivan Rus' as a multi-ethnic polity.
+He saw Kievan Rus' as a multi-ethnic polity.

 In addition to the early Rus', Pritsak's works focused on Eurasian nomads and steppe empires such as those created by the Bulgars, Khazars, Pechenegs, and Kipchaks.
 However, he firmly rejected the "Eurasian" approach to Ukrainian and Russian history and would have nothing to do with its Russian nationalist postulates.

 Ukrainian historian

 Unlike his predecessors Mykhailo Hrushevsky, Dmytro Doroshenko, and Ivan Krypiakevych, who wrote national histories or histories of the Ukrainian people, Pritsak followed the Ukrainian historian of Polish background, Vyacheslav Lypynsky, in proposing the ideal of writing a "territorialist" history of Ukraine that would include the Polish, Turkic, and other peoples who have inhabited the country from ancient times.
 This idea was later taken up by his younger contemporary Paul Robert Magocsi, who was for some time an associate of the Harvard Ukrainian Institute.

-Pritsak sought to improve quality and extent of Ukrainian studies at Harvard University.
+Pritsak sought to improve the quality and extent of Ukrainian studies at Harvard University.
 He supported establishing three different chairs for Ukrainian studies in the university: Ukrainian history, Ukrainian literature and Ukrainian philology.